TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

 tags: aws
 ---

-Lambda functions work best for short lived, compute intensive tasks.
+[Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) functions work best for short lived, compute intensive tasks.
 An individual Lambda invocation is limited to 15 minutes at most.
 You pay for the time the function is running, including when it's waiting for IO to complete.
 If the function fails, you will need some external process that retries it later.
-Durable functions address these weaknesses.
+[Lambda Durable Functions](https://docs.aws.amazon.com/lambda/latest/dg/durable-functions.html) address these weaknesses.

 The name is slightly misleading.
 It's still a Lambda function with all the same limits per invocation.
 The trick is that the function will be invoked repeatedly until complete.
 That includes retries for failures, restarts after waiting for an external process, and restarts because the current invocation ran out of time.